PawseySC/hello_jobstep/README.md

 For each job step launched with srun, this program prints the hardware thread IDs that each MPI rank and OpenMP thread runs on, and the GPU IDs that each rank/thread has access to.

+(Code has been adapted for Pawsey Supercomputing Centre purposes and documentation, but original code and repository come from ORNL [documentation for Crusher Supercomputer] (https://docs.olcf.ornl.gov/systems/crusher_quick_start_guide.html))

 ## Compiling

 To compile, you'll need to have HIP and MPI installed, and you'll need to use an OpenMP-capable compiler.
 Modify the Makefile accordingly.